haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - `mlx5_core` Low-level hardware and firmware functionality as well as some extended functionality specific to the hardware and firmware (such as initialization after a device reset).
 Also implements Ethernet functionality, meaning no mlx5 version of mlx4_en.
   - `mlx5_ib`
 - `mlxfw` Main module enabling flashing firmware on mellanox CAs

+#### OS-Mid Layer

+- _Communications Manager_ (CM) Provides services needed to allow clients to establish connections
+- _Subnet Administrator Client_ (SA) Provides functionality allowing clients to communication with an SM
+- _Subnet Management Agent_ (SMA) Responds to SM communications enabling the SM to query and configure the devices on each host
+- _Management Datagram Services_ (MAD) Standard messaging format for SM-SMA communications
+- _Perforamce Management Agent_ (PMA) Responds to SM communications (thus MAD packets) to enable hardware performance counter retrieval
+- _Subnet Management Interface_ (SMI) generic interface for client-SM communications, typically QP 0
+- _General Services Interface_ (GSI) generic interface for client-SM or client-client communications, typically QP 1, and often used for SA purposes as well as other device management operations such as IO device management, CM, Performance Management, etc

+# THE REST OF THIS IS UNDER CONSTRUCTION

+### Addressing

+LIDs
+- Local identifiers, 16 bits
+- Used within a subnet by switch for routing
+- Dynamically assigned at runtime
+  - GUIDs
+- Global Unique Identifier
+- Assigned by vendor (just like a MAC address)
+- 64 EUI-64 IEEE-deﬁned identifiers for elements in a subnet
+  - GIDs
+- Global IDs, 128 bits (same format as IPv6)
+- Used for routing across subnets

+GID: routing across subnets
+GID - Global Identifier
+Usage
+- A 128 bit field in the Global Routing Header (GRH) used to route packets between different IB subnets
+- Multicast groups port identifier IB & IPOIB Structure
+- GUID- 64 bit identifier provided by the manufacturer
+- IPv6 type header
+- Subnet Prefix: A 0 to 64-bit:
+- Identifier used to uniquely identify a set of end-ports which are managed by a common Subnet Manager

+(lower 64 bits)

 ### Workflow in Program